moweiwei/nextjs-strapi-blog/README.md

 }

 ```

-Inside your root folder run `yarn` to install the dependencies and you can start both apps by running `yarn dev`.
+Inside your root folder run `pnpm` to install the dependencies and you can start both apps by running `pnpm dev`.

 ## Conclusion